Community Redevelopment Agency

 CRA’s Charter, adopted by Resolution No. 55-80 and amended by Resolution 22-10, outlines the rights, powers, duties, privileges and immunities invested in the City Council acting as the CRA currently states that the City of Pensacola’s ordinances, policies and rules of procedure apply to the CRA, unless expressly provided otherwise by law or action of the Agency.
 Click here for the CRA Bylaws.

 The Pensacola Inner City Community Redevelopment Area is a 1,237-block, 4,611-acre area that encompasses the entire city from 17th Avenue on the east, Pensacola Bay on the south, Bayou Chico and the City limit line on the west and the city limit line on the north.
 It accounts for about 31.8% of the City's total land area.
-Click here for a map depicting the boundaries of the CRA district.
+The CRA District Map depicts the boundaries of each CRA district.

 The Urban Core Community Redevelopment Area is a 256-block, 1,308-acre area that encompasses the entire city south of Cervantes Street, bounded to the west by A Street and to the east by 17th Avenue.
 These boundaries are similar (but not identical) to those of the Downtown Improvement Board's taxation district.
 It accounts for about 8.7% of the City's total land area.
-Click here for a map depicting the boundaries of the CRA district.
+The CRA District Map depicts the boundaries of each CRA district.

 The Urban Infill and Redevelopment Area (commonly referred to as Eastside) is a 107-block, 257-acre area, bounded on the south by Cervantes Street, on the west by Hayne Street, on the east by 9th Avenue from Cervantes Street to Lee Street, 8th Avenue from Lee to Mallory and 6th Avenue from Mallory to Baars and the city limit line/Baars Street on the north.
 It accounts for about 1.8% of the City's total land area.
-Click here for a map depicting the boundaries of the CRA district.
+The CRA District Map depicts the boundaries of each CRA district.

 The Westside Community Redevelopment Area is a 322-block, 1,141-acre area that encompasses the area bounded by A Street, Lloyd Street alley and E Street on the east, Gimble and Pine Streets on the south, the L& N Railroad and the City limit line on the west and the City limit line on the north.
 It accounts for about 7.9% of the City's total land area.
-Click here for a map depicting the boundaries of the CRA district.
+The CRA District Map depicts the boundaries of each CRA district.

 Financial InformationCRA Revenue